VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 Stage 2: Market Analysis

 VCs invest in categories, not just companies.
 Market analysis determines whether the total opportunity is large enough to return the fund.
-For a $100M fund targeting 3x returns ($300M), every investment needs a credible path to $300M+ exit to be worth the bet.
+For a $100M fund targeting 3x returns ($300M), every investment needs a credible path to a $300M+ exit to justify the allocation.
+Most investments will not deliver that — so the ones that do must be large enough to compensate for the portfolio failures.
 Key diligence points:

-- Market growth rate sourced from independent research
+- Market growth rate sourced from independent research, ideally multiple corroborating sources

 Stage 3: Competitive Landscape Mapping